Rachael Taylor: Career

 Taylor had a key supporting role in the 2012 Australian comedy Any Questions for Ben?, created by Working Dog Productions.
 Although the film performed disappointingly at the box-office and received lukewarm reviews, Taylor was praised for her role.
 Leigh Paatsch in the Herald-Sun wrote "Taylor exudes a warmth and assurance (in her performance).
 It is a shame she is missing in action for lengthy spells in the picture."

 From 2012 to 2013, Taylor starred in the new drama 666 Park Avenue.
 She was next cast in the 2014 NBC series Crisis, which ran for one season.
 In 2015, Taylor starred in Jessica Jones as the titular character's best friend Trish Walker.
 She would go on to reprise the role in a voiceover cameo in Luke Cage in 2016, in The Defenders in 2017, a second season of Jessica Jones in 2018, and the series' final season in 2019.

 In 2014, Taylor played a supporting role in the thriller The Loft, a remake of the 2008 original, alongside fellow Australian Isabel Lucas.
 In 2016, Taylor portrayed the character Rachel Hill in the crime drama film Gold.
 In 2018, Taylor appeared in the Australian comedy-drama film Ladies in Black.

 In 2019, Taylor appeared in Finding Steve McQueen as Molly Murphy, where she starred alongside Travis Fimmel, Forest Whitaker, and William Fichtner.

-In March 2023, it was rumoured Taylor would be joining Paul Thomas Anderson's next currently untitled film.
-This marks her first acting role in 4 years.
-She also returned to her Instagram after not having it updated in 4 years.
+Personal life

+Taylor began dating Australian actor Matthew Newton in 2009, and The Daily Telegraph reported that the couple became engaged in early 2010.
+In August 2010, Taylor took out an Apprehended Violence Order (AVO) against Newton.
+This followed two domestic violence incidents at a hotel in Rome where Newton allegedly "punched Taylor in the face before being sedated by ambulance officers"; during the incident Taylor suffered a concussion and a sprained jaw.
+In 2014, Taylor partnered with White Ribbon Australia to advocate to end men's violence against women.